G.I. Joe: The Rise of Cobra (2009)

 Slow motion dodging redone with RPGs instead of bullets

-The Joes fly past Great Pyramid of Giza (a nod to Sommer's film The Mummy) & Arnold Vosloo plays a villian again
+The Joes fly past the Great Pyramid of Giza (a nod to Sommer's film The Mummy) & Arnold Vosloo plays a villian again

 Ray Park uses a double bladed taser much like another one of his characters Darth Maul welds a double bladed lightsaber from The Phantom Menace